diasraphael/guide/CS/goals/algorithm-datastructure/big-o.md

 What is a good code, how do we say that it is good code?

 1. readable
+2. scalable
-2. scalable => we can say it through Big O
+   => we can say it through Big O
+   => when the input increases how the code behaves
+   => we should not calculate based on the time taken since if computer is powerful it takes less time => should be based on no of operations it takes to execute the program or code

 Datastructure: ways of storing data